 Costa Rica’s dry month ushers beautiful warm sunshine and daylight to its visitors during this time to explore lush green forests and take a good view of places and make your spring break worth it with this best weather.

 It is the high season and peak tourist months for a Costa Rica vacation.
-It makes you dive in spectacular sandy shorelines, spot-soaring Quetzals and wandering green sea turtles, hawksbill sea turtles, and more in the whole country, including the rich Pacific coast.
+It makes you dive in spectacular sandy shorelines, spot-soaring Quetzals wandering green sea turtles, hawksbill sea turtles, and more in the whole country, including the rich Pacific coast.

-Hence making it amazingly costly and maybe a bit out of the usual budget with mega hotel prices, but as said before, sunny skies and hot sunny days will make this peak travel season the best.
+Hence makes it amazingly costly and maybe a bit out of the usual budget with mega hotel prices, but as said before, sunny skies and hot sunny days will make this peak travel season the best.

 May-November (The Rainy Season)

-The “rainy season” or the “green season” of Costa Rica in May to November welcomes a comparatively significantly less number of visitors and tourists all around the world as compared to the “dry season” due to the unwelcome rains and mud, so if you are planning to have Costa Rica experiences in summer vacation better keep the unpaved roads and muddy ways in mind.
+The “rainy season” or the “green season” of Costa Rica May to November welcomes a comparatively significantly smaller number of visitors and tourists all around the world as compared to the “dry season” due to the unwelcome rains and mud, so if you are planning to have Costa Rica experiences in summer vacation better keep the unpaved roads and muddy ways in mind.

-But things do change, and the low season turns a little bright with peeking sunshine in September and October, making Costa Rica’s rainy season is the best time to visit.
+But things do change, and the low season turns a little bright with peeking sunshine in September and October, making Costa Rica’s rainy season the best time to visit.

-For applauding Costa Rica’s natural wildlife, mainly on the northern pacific coast, July and August are the golden time for you.
+For applauding Costa Rica’s natural wildlife, mainly on the northern Pacific coast, July and August are the golden time for you.

-Best time to visit Costa Rica for outdoor activities ( High season)
+For outdoor activities ( High season)

 This is the dry season and peak season.
 Still, suppose you’ve booked everything right on time.
 In that case, there is a variety of outdoor activities.
-Early December and sunny morning put something magical for everyone there and have their best time visiting Costa Rica.
+Early December and sunny mornings put something magical for everyone there and have their best time visiting Costa Rica.

-With the Caribbean coast and Pacific coast out there, it offers a wide variety of sea turtles, including olive ridley sea turtles, snowbirds, and the wild Caribbean side is full of rare flora and fauna.
+With the Caribbean coast and Pacific coast out there, it offers a wide variety of sea turtles, including olive ridley sea turtles, and snowbirds, and the wild Caribbean side is full of rare flora and fauna.